 If my business is seasonal and only open part of the year, can it still qualify for TOD signs?

 Yes!
-If your business is closed for 30 or more days consecutively you may qualify for seasonal rider signs or your signs will be covered with blank panels during the closure.
-Please indicate on the application the dates your business would be closed.
+If your business is closed for 30 or more days consecutively you may qualify for seasonal riders stating your open hours, days or season or your signs can be covered with blank panels during the closure.
+Please indicate on the application your open hours, days or season.

 What areas or locations are considered eligible for TOD signs?